A note on a sumset in $\mathbb{Z}_{2k}$

 This means that, for $k\geq 6$, we have $E(A,A)\leq \frac{2}{3}k^{3}$, and then

-This bound can be obtained from a theorem due to Olson, and actually it holds for any set $B$ of cardinality $k$.
+This bound can be obtained from a theorem due to Olson, and actually it holds for any set $B$ of cardinality $k$, not only those of the form $v.\complement A$.
 Before stating Olson's theorem, observe that an additive subset $U$ of $G$ is contained in a coset of a unique smallest subgroup $H$ of $G$.
 Denote with $[U]$ such a coset. \begin{theorem}[Olson, 1984, \cite{olson1984sum}, \cite{vsevolod2006critical},\cite{boothby2013new}] Let $U$ and $V$ be additive subsets of $G$.
 If $U+V\neq G$ and $[U]=G$, then $|U+V|\geq \tfrac{1}{2}|U|+|V|$. \end{theorem}